Jo Handelsman: Career

 Handelsman secured a faculty position in plant pathology at the University of Wisconsin–Madison in 1985.
 She remained at Wisconsin until 2009, and then took a position at the Yale University Department of Molecular, Cellular and Developmental Biology in 2010.
 Her research involves the study of microorganisms present in soil and insect gut.
 She is responsible for coining the term metagenomics and is particularly known for her work in pioneering the use of functional metagenomics to study antibiotic resistance.
 She has published books and held workshops on scientific teaching, for which she is recognized nationally.

 She is a researcher and advocate of women in science issues.
 One of Handelsman's seminal studies found that the gender of a name on a science resume affected a professor's inclination to hire, mentor, and pay applicants for a lab position.
 She was co-director of the Women in Science and Engineering Leadership Institute and was the first president of the Rosalind Franklin Society.
 In 2008, she received the Alice C. Evans Award.

 In 2011, she was awarded the Presidential Award for Science Mentoring, which recognizes mentors in science or engineering.
 In 2015, she gave the third annual Patrusky Lecture.
+She is also the co-author of six books on the topic of teaching and education.